Social housing: Tenants in state and community housing

 Can I have someone represent me when I deal with MSD?

 Yes.
 You’ll need to get an “Appointment of Agent” form from MSD and complete it – this will authorise your agent to deal with social housing issues and also any other Work and Income issues if you’re on a benefit.
 If you’ve already appointed someone to deal with Work and Income as your agent, you’ll need to fill in another form, “Agent – Extension for MSH Housing Assessment”.

 What if I have nowhere to stay and need emergency accommodation?

 If you need emergency accommodation, contact Work and Income on 0800 559 009 – or Senior Services on 0800 552 002 if you’re over 65.
-Your local Citizens Advice Bureau (CAB) will also be able to work with you to find out what’s available in your area.
-(See “Where to go for more support” at the end of this chapter for how to contact a CAB.)
+Your local Citizens Advice Bureau (CAB) will also be able to work with you to find out what’s available in your area (for contact details, see: “Where to go for more support” at the bottom of this page).

 The actual housing is provided through a range of places, including churches, social service agencies, and motels.
 Kāinga Ora (Housing New Zealand) doesn’t provide emergency accommodation.

 What if I’ve stayed at emergency accommodation but need somewhere to stay for longer?